What is Pesto Modenese?

 Pesto Modenese hails from Emilia-Romagna

-Colloquially called cunza, Pesto Modenese can be traced to the stunning northern Italian region of Emilia-Romagna, which is also the proud home of Parma ham, bolognese sauce, and balsamic vinegar.
-Just like the official pesto recipe, it contains a generous amount of garlic, but that is where the similarities end.
+Colloquially called cunza, you can trace Pesto Modenese to the stunning northern Italian region of Emilia-Romagna.
+This region is also the proud home of Parma ham, bolognese sauce, and balsamic vinegar.
+Like the official pesto recipe, it contains a generous amount of garlic, but that is where the similarities end.

 The most striking ingredient in Pesto Modenese is lardo, better known as pork belly fat.
-Unlike most pestos, which are commonly paired with pasta, this Modenese creation is traditionally enjoyed with tigelle, a type of flatbread, and topped with Parmesan.
+People traditionally enjoy this Modenese pesto with tigelle, a type of flatbread, and top it with Parmesan rather than pairing it with pasta like most other pestos.

-An English muffin makes for a perfectly fine alternative if you want to recreate this popular street food at home.
+An English muffin is an excellent alternative to recreate this popular street food at home.
 Just make sure to warm the bread all the way through, as having the lardo melt into the bread is an essential part of the experience.

-You can find pesto Modenese for sale in some high-end delis, but it’s so simple to rustle up that there's no reason not to make it yourself.
+You can find pesto Modenese for sale in some high-end delis, but rustling some up at home is so simple that there's no reason not to make it yourself.

 Pesto Modenese Recipe